miso-lims/walkthroughs/3-incoming.md

   1. Lab: select `BioBank (University Health Network)` from the drop-down.
   1. Ext.
 Inst.
 Identifier: `BioBankID`
   1. Material: Select any item from the drop down.
+  1. QC Status: Select `Ready` from the drop down.

 Now we will fill in the rest of the table.
 Like in Excel, you can fill down a